directus/directus/docs/user-guide/overview/glossary.md

 ## Translations

-The platform supports internationalization across its entire Admin App.
+The platform supports internationalization across its entire Data Studio.
 Many languages are currently supported, with more being added all the time.
 Anyone can add or refine any languages through the integration with [Crowdin](https://locales.directus.io).